They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 Estrogen is a vital hormone in female development.
 Hormones are chemical messengers that tell specific tissues to behave in certain ways.

-The ovaries begin to release estrogen hormones during puberty according to each monthly menstrual cycle.
+According to each monthly menstrual cycle, the ovaries begin to release estrogen hormones during puberty.
 The estrogen level suddenly increases in the middle of the process, which triggers the release of an egg.
 This level then decreases rapidly after ovulation.

 Estrogens generally travel through the bloodstream in fluids, interact with cells in various tissues in the body and deliver a message or instruction.